Nripjit Singh Bedi: Early life

 Bedi was born in Dhariwal in the Gurdaspur district of Punjab, India.
 He was the youngest of 6 siblings.
 He started playing at an early age of 9 when he used to watch others play in the fields at Dhariwal.
 He would watch the older players and picked up on the technique and tailored it into his unique style.
 He played for his school and college team.
 He played his first all India tournament match at Roorkee and Shahjhanpur Tata Nagar in 1956 at the age of 16 years.

 He was given the name 'Nippy' because he was very quick on his feet.
-His name became a name to be contended with and the opponents would get scared by the mere mention of his name!

 Player

-Nippy played volleyball with Punjab University from 1956 to 1958 including 59 international test matches against opponents such as Romania, Poland, Czechoslovakia, Russia (3 times), Japan, South Korea, North Korea, the Philippines, Israel, Indonesia, France, Sri Lanka and Pakistan (1959 to 1974).
+Bedi played volleyball with Punjab University from 1956 to 1958 including 59 international test matches against opponents such as Romania, Poland, Czechoslovakia, Russia (3 times), Japan, South Korea, North Korea, the Philippines, Israel, Indonesia, France, Sri Lanka and Pakistan (1959 to 1974).

-Nippy set a record for durability playing for Punjab State, Punjab Police and the BSF teams for 21 years (1959 to 1979) in total.
+Bedi set a record for durability playing for Punjab State, Punjab Police and the BSF teams for 21 years (1959 to 1979) in total.

 Highlights

-At 5ft 10 inches, Nippy's height was not that of a typical attacker or smasher of the ball who averaged above 6ft.
-Not many know that he started off as a lifter but soon developed himself as a smasher and lifter by the age of 16 years.
+At 5ft 10 inches, Bedi's height was not that of a typical attacker or smasher of the ball who averaged above 6ft.
+Bedi started as a lifter but developed into a smasher and lifter.
 He worked hard at his technique, his physical ability and was very particular about his diet.
-Every day he used to practice on his jump to spike the ball.
-He managed to jump so high that he used to reach the height of 11ft 4inches, neck high above the net and spike the ball at will.
+Bedi would practice on his jump to spike the ball.
+He could reach the height of 11ft 4inches, neck-high above the net.
 He is the only spiker in Indian Volleyball who was able to turn his body in the air and spike the ball.
-Just as an aeroplane takes off at high speed and stays in the air for few seconds before it stabilised itself, Nippy was so fast in his run up to jump, he would stay in air for friction of a second, look at the opponents court and then smash the ball.
-And gracefully land on his toes first and then heel to absorb the impact of the landing and to the winning applause from the audience.

-Nippy competed at the 4th Asian Games in Jakarta (1962) where the Indian national volleyball squad won the silver medal.
+Bedi competed at the 4th Asian Games in Jakarta (1962) where the Indian national volleyball squad won the silver medal.
 There are many highlights from the championships, mainly the highly contested match semi final between India and Pakistan, which was a 5 set match.
 And India won it to face Japan in the finals.
 This is the highest medal won till date in the history of Indian Volleyball.